-“Punk Graffiti Archives: The Netherlands”, covers the country’s thriving punk-originated graffiti scene from 1977-1983.
-The book was published as a companion to the 2018 Unlock Book Fair, which took place in Amsterdam in December 8-9 under the topic “punk and graffiti”.
+“Punk Graffiti Archives: The Netherlands”, covers the country’s punk-originated graffiti scene that thrived from 1977 to 1983.
+The book was published as a companion to the 2018 Unlock Book Fair, together with its twin volume, “Punk Graffiti Archives: Madrid”.
+The fair took place in Amsterdam in December 8-9 under the topic “punk and graffiti”.

 The production of “Punk Graffiti Archives: The Netherlands” involved months of research into several private archives, including the two largest existing archives of punk graffiti related documentation – the Diana Ozon Archive and the archive of the Dutch Graffiti Library.
 The book includes several newspaper and fanzine clippings from the era translated into English.